McIlroy beats Morikawa to win CJ Cup

 |-25 R McIlroy (NI); -24 C Morikawa (US); -22 K Mitchell (US), R Fowler (US); -21 T Gooch (US), S Burns (US), A Wise (US), A Scott (Aus)

-|Selected others:-18 J Thomas (US), J Spieth (US), I Poulter (Eng), T Hatton (Eng); -17 S Garcia (Spa), P Casey (Eng)
+|Selected others: -18 J Thomas (US), J Spieth (US), I Poulter (Eng), T Hatton (Eng); -17 S Garcia (Spa), P Casey (Eng)

 |Full leaderboard

-Rory McIlroy bounced back from Ryder Cup disappointment as he carded a final-round six-under-par 66 to win the CJ Cup and secure his 20th PGA Tour title.
+Rory McIlroy bounced back from Ryder Cup disappointment as he carded a final-round six-under-par 66 to win the CJ Cup and his 20th PGA Tour title.

 The 32-year-old trailed by nine shots after 36 holes but hit a superb 62 on Saturday to storm into contention.